metayeti/YABS.js/README.md

 YABS.js is a lightweight JavaScript build system.

-Version v1.1.0
+v1.1.0

 ## Dependencies

 - [uglify-js](https://www.npmjs.com/package/uglify-js) ( install with "npm -g install uglify-js" )
 - [MetaScript](https://www.npmjs.com/package/metascript) ( install with "npm -g install metascript" )

-The MetaScript package is only needed if the build leverages the preprocessor in some way, otherwise you can ignore it.
+The MetaScript package is only needed if the build leverages the preprocessor in some way.

 ## How it works

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and starts the build process.
 If the build is successful, you should see a "Build finished!" message at the end of the output.

-Please note that this is a "dumb" build system that only deals with files and not source code (apart from the mangling and compressing capacity provided by uglify-js).
+Please note that this is a "dumb" (not content-aware) build system that only deals with files and not source code (apart from the mangling and compressing capacity provided by uglify-js).
 This system does not understand modules, `import`, `export` and `require` statements.
 What it does is roughly the following:

 1. Clones the hierarchy of files provided, updating with newer files, into the output directory (typically "build/") as specified by the build instructions file.